-Having a stent put in is generally a simple procedure, and your symptoms should start to improve quickly.
-There can be a few problems with a stent.
-For example, it can get blocked, move out of place, and there is a risk of an infection.
-But there are ways to treat these problems.
+There can be problems with a stent.
+For example, it can get blocked or move out of place, and there is a risk of getting an infection.
+But your doctor or nurse can treat these problems if they happen.

 What is bypass surgery?

-Bypass surgery for a blocked bile duct is called a choledochojejunstomy.
-It involves cutting the bile duct above the blockage and attaching it to the small intestines.
-This bypasses the blockage.
+When you have bypass surgery for a blocked bile duct, the surgeon cuts the bile duct above where it is blocked and fixes it to the small intestine.
+This gets around the blockage.

-Bypass surgery for a blocked duodenum is called a gastro-jejunostomy.
-The surgeon will connect the stomach to the small intestines, bypassing the blockage.
+When you have bypass surgery for a blocked duodenum, the surgeon connects the stomach to the intestine, getting around the blockage.

 Eating and drinking after having a stent or bypass surgery